CEXT-Dan/PyRx/CONTRIBUTING.md

 ## :bulb: Asking Questions

-Please open a discussion under the discussion tab

-GitHub issues are not the appropriate place to debug your specific project, but should be reserved for filing bugs and feature requests.
+Please open a discussion under the discussions tab, its a great way to begin the conversation.
+Note, GitHub issues are not the appropriate place to debug your specific project, but should be reserved for filing bugs and feature requests.

 ## :inbox_tray: Opening an Issue